survivejs/react-book/manuscript/getting_started/05_editing_notes.md

 In this case we'll be using **uncontrolled** design and extract the value of the input from the DOM only when we need it.
 We don't need more control than that here.

 Consider the code below for the full implementation.
 Note how we are handling finishing the editing.
-We capture `onKeyPress` and check for `Enter` to confirm editing:
+We capture `onKeyPress` and check for `Enter` to confirm editing.
+We also run the finish logic `onBlur` so that we can end the editing when the input loses focus:

 **app/components/Editable.jsx**